 Color-code your calendar

-- This way you can see right away that the message isn’t directly addresses to you without even opening it.
+- This way, you can see right away that the message isn’t directly addresses to you without even opening it.

-- Go to the View tab and select current view and select view settings, then click on conditional formatting.
+- Go to the View tab and select the current view and select view settings, then click on conditional formatting.

-- Let’s go with red then we need to add the condition.
+- Let’s go with red, then we need to add the condition.
 In this case, it’s simple.
 We will click organized by and select the boss’s name for the organizer.

 - Click on OK.
 Now, everything from the boss is bright red.

 - Let’s do another one.
-We want to color all appointments with the location building see in yellow.
+We want to color all appointments with the location building in yellow.

 - Let’s go back to view settings and conditional formatting.
 Let’s add a new rule.
 Call it location and for color we go with yellow, not a condition.

 - We somehow need to specify the location.
 It’s not under appointments and meetings and we also don’t see it and there are more choices.
-Let’s go to advanced.
+Let’s go to Advanced.

 - Click on the dropdown field and select all appointment fields.
 That’s quite a list here.
-We have location selected.
+We have a location selected.